-Dermal fillers like Juvederm, collagen are used to soften and reduce lines and wrinkles, for lip enhancement and to produce a "liquid face lift" through volumising areas where there has been loss of fat.
+Dermal fillers such as Juvederm are used to soften and reduce lines and wrinkles, for lip enhancement and to produce a "liquid face lift" through volumising areas where there has been loss of fat.

-The safest dermal fillers are gels made from hyaluranon (a carbohydrate) that last for only a limited period of time.
-Because hyaluranon is naturally present in the skin, but declines with aging, fillers made from these substances are an ideal choice for rejuvenation.
-Collagen has largely been replaced by hyaluranon fillers like Juvederm.
+The safest dermal fillers are gels made from hyaluranonic acid (a carbohydrate) that last for only a limited period of time.
+Because hyaluranonic acid is naturally present in the skin, but declines with aging, fillers made from these substances are an ideal choice for rejuvenation.
+Collagen has largely been replaced by hyaluranonic acid fillers like Juvederm.

 At Palm Clinic a safe and natural result is our prime goal for you.
-Our Appearance Medicine team of doctors and nurses are experienced in a range of fillers including Juvederm, Esthelis, Cosmoderm and others.
-This allows us a wide range to select the filler that is best for your needs and budget.
+Our Appearance Medicine team of doctors and nurses are highly experienced.
+Palm Clinic places great emphasis on attending conferences and training courses each year to provide the highest level of care and safety.

 Fillers are mainly used to disguise the signs of aging.
 They can also be used to correct some scars, plump up the lips or correct asymmetries of the face by adding volume.

 Ageing of the face consists of both fine lines forming and the contours of the face changing.
 Different fillers are used to address both these problems.

 Lip lines, frown lines, forehead lines, smile lines and crow’s feet can all be treated by the finer fillers like Juvederm Volift.
 Juvederm is made from hyaluranonic acid.
 These fillers can be used alone for fine lines or as an adjunct to Botox for more stubborn wrinkles.